-These specific instances also demonstrate that the adjudication of specific instances by NCPs can produce positive changes in corporate behavior.
-The invocation of the NCP procedures through a specific instance could produce social pressures that may influence a change in corporate behavior.
+These specific instances also demonstrate that the invocation of NCP procedures through a specific instance could produce social pressures that may influence positive changes in corporate behavior.
 For example, BTC Corporation, in response to the social pressure generated by a specific instance filed against it, adopted a Human Rights Undertaking that preemptively addressed and resolved some of the allegations raised in the specific instance.
-Similarly, the specific instance filed against BHP-Billiton prompted the company to conduct an independent review of the Cerrejon Coal project, culminating in the company engaging in pro-active consultation with local host communities.
+Similarly, the specific instance filed against BHP-Billiton prompted the company to conduct an independent review of the Cerrejon Coal project, culminating in the company engaging in proactive consultation with local host communities.

-The jurisprudence of the NCPs also provide positive guidance to MNCs on the implementation of their due diligence responsibilities in the context of supply chain.
-For example, the UK NCP held in Global Witness v.
-Afrimex that MNCs must take pro-active steps to influence the responsible conduct of their supply chain.
-MNCs must also share and explore options with their supply chain on how best to ensure compliance with the OECD Guidelines.
-Furthermore, the UK NCP held that mere assurances by suppliers that they will act or are acting in compliance with the OECD Guidelines are not enough to
+The jurisprudence of the NCPs also provides positive guidance to MNCs on the implementation of their due diligence responsibilities in the context of the supply chain.
+For example, the U.K. NCP held, in Global Witness v.
+Afrimex, that MNCs must take proactive steps to influence the responsible conduct of their supply chain.
+The MNCs must also share and explore options with their supply chain on how best to ensure compliance with the OECD Guidelines.
+Furthermore, the U.K. NCP held that mere assurances by suppliers that they will act or are acting in compliance with the OECD Guidelines are not enough to satisfy the due diligence requirements of the Guidelines.
+Thus, if MNCs are to meet their due diligence responsibilities under the OECD Guidelines, they should ensure that they monitor the behavior of their suppliers.